medcomdk/ehmi/docs/assets/documents/ecore/index.md

 The graphic shows and explains in plain text how the primary flow of a MedCom Message is from the Sender to the Receiver.

-In addition to the primary flow, ehmiEnvelopeReceipt will be sent from the Receiver's MSH to Sender's MSH and FHIR Acknowledgements will be sent from the Receiver's EUA to the Original Sender's EUA.
+In addition to the primary flow, ehmiEnvelopeReceipt will be sent from the Receiver's MSH to Sender's MSH and FHIR Acknowledgements will be sent from the Receiver's EUA to the Original Sender's EUA. ([CHG] Har vi ikke en figur som illustrerer at der er tre slags kvitteringer i spil?)

 <br/>